DaAlbrecht/thesis-TEKO/content/Implementation.typ

 )<hello_world_example>

 The router is created with a single route that matches the path `/` and the method `GET`.
-If a request is received that matches the route of the HTTP method the function `print_hello` is called.
+If a request is received that matches the route of the HTTP method, the function `print_hello` is called.
 The function returns a string that is converted into a response by axum.
 The response is then sent to the client.